usmansher/tiptap-extension-figure/README.md

-# tiptap-image-resize-with-caption
+# tiptap-extension-figure

-An extension for Tiptap that allows you to resize and align images as well as add captions to them.
+An extension for Tiptap that allows you to add and edit captions for images as well as align and resize them.

 [Tiptap](https://tiptap.dev/) is a suite of open source content editing and real-time collaboration tools for developers building apps like Notion or Google Docs.